spylight-zz/docker-php-setup/README.md

-# docker-php-setup
+# Setup PHP environment dev on Docker
-Setup PHP environment on Docker
+This is for my learning and note on nextime, this is my setup for development web using PHP on Docker. if you want, please use it for your development,